openmedlab/Awesome-Medical-Dataset/resources/FLARE2023.md

 ## Dataset Meta Information

-You can write down meta information about the dataset, take TotalSegmentator for example, it could be:

 | Dimensions | Modality | Task Type | Anatomical Structures       | Anatomical Area | Number of Categories | Data Volume | File Format |
 |------------|----------|-----------|-----------------------------|---------------|---------------------|-------------|-------------|
 | 3D         | CT       | Segmentation | Abdominal organs and Tumors | Abdomen       | 14                  | 4500        | .nii.gz     |